evanpurkhiser/CS-Karat-Sleuth/doc/report/report.md

 (5,333) spam and 20% (1,333) ham.
 The final data set incorporated a sum of 5,801 messages with 90% (5,333) spam and 10% (468) ham.
-The resulting confusion matrices displaying the actual classification versus the predicted classification are shown in figures 1-3.
+The resulting confusion matrices displaying the actual classification versus the predicted classification are shown in Figures 1-3.

 The predictive classifications are the columns while the actual classifications are the rows.
 For example, in Figure 1, 99.9% of the ham messages provided in the testing set were correctly identified as ham, where as 39.8% of the spam messages provided were false positives of spam.
 Only 4 of the 5,000 ham messages were incorrectly identified as spam, where 60.2% of the spam messages provided in the data set were correctly identified as spam.

+The authors were primarily concerned with keeping the ham identification accuracy levels high so that the tool would interfere as little as possible with the user.
+Incorrectly identifying ham messages as spam would put important and possibly critical information sent to the user into his spam folder, which would require a traversal of both the "Inbox" and "Junk Mail".

 ### Figure.
 1. 50/50 Spam-Ham Confusion Matrix